Fred Rogers: Personal life

 The New York Times called Rogers "a dedicated lap-swimmer", and Tom Junod, author of "Can You Say ...
 Hero?", the 1998 Esquire profile of Rogers, said, "Nearly every morning of his life, Mister Rogers has gone swimming".
 Rogers began swimming when he was a child at his family's vacation home outside Latrobe, where they owned a pool, and during their winter trips to Florida.
 King wrote that swimming and playing the piano were "lifelong passions" and that "both gave him a chance to feel capable and in charge of his destiny", and that swimming became "an important part of the strong sense of self-discipline he cultivated".
 Rogers swam daily at the Pittsburgh Athletic Association, after waking every morning between 4:30 and 5:30 A.M. to pray and to "read the Bible and prepare himself for the day".
 He did not smoke or drink.
 According to Junod, he did nothing to change his weight from the 143 lb he weighed for most of his adult life; by 1998, this also included napping daily, going to bed at 9:30 P.M., and sleeping eight hours per night without interruption.
 Junod said Rogers saw his weight "as a destiny fulfilled", telling Junod, "the number 143 means 'I love you.'
 It takes one letter to say 'I' and four letters to say 'love' and three letters to say 'you'".

+Through an ancestor who emigrated from Germany to the U.S., Johannes Meffert (born 1732), Rogers is the sixth cousin of actor Tom Hanks, who portrays him in the film A Beautiful Day in the Neighborhood (2019).

+Sexuality

+According to biographer Michael Long in a 2014 HuffPost essay, Rogers' sexuality had long been a topic of curiosity due to his lack of traditional machismo.
+The 2018 documentary Won't You Be My Neighbor? featured an interview with François Clemmons, the gay actor who played Officer Clemmons on Mister Rogers' Neighborhood, in which he denied that Rogers was gay or that he had ever gotten a "gay vibe" from him.
+According to the 2015 biography The Good Neighbor: The Life and Work of Fred Rogers by Maxwell King, Rogers once told openly gay friend Dr. William Hirsch that he "must be right smack in the middle" of a sexuality scale because "I have found women attractive, and I have found men attractive."
+This excerpt resurfaced in 2019 and led many social media users to celebrate him as bisexual, though there is no record of him identifying as such during his lifetime.